roboticscollective/piper/README.md

 ros2 topic echo /servo_server/status --once
 ```

-A status of `0` means Servo is operating normally.
-Nonzero states typically indicate a halt due to singularity, collision, stale commands, or joint-limit conditions.
+A status of `0` indicates no Servo warning or halt condition.
+Any nonzero value requires inspection of Servo logs and the `moveit_msgs/msg/ServoStatus` definition; common causes include singularity, collision, joint-bound, stale-command, or invalid-command conditions.

 ## SpaceMouse Teleoperation